nhejazi/nhejazi/README.md

 ## hey, i'm nima

-- i'm wrapping up my PhD in biostatistics and will be starting a postdoctoral research fellowship working in statistical causal inference.
+- i'm wrapping up my phd in biostatistics and will be starting a postdoctoral research fellowship working in statistical causal inference.
 - i enjoy working on statistical methodology and developing software for nonparametric causal inference and causal machine learning.